Shivanikanodia/Resume-Agent-for-HM-Recruiters-RAG-LLaMa4-Prompt-Engineering-SentenceTranformers-Python-OpenAI-/README.md

 **2.Generating Embeddings:**
 Embeddings converts chunks into high-dimensional vectors so we can find semantically similar text based on a query.
 A pretrained transformer model is loaded using SentenceTransformer(all-MiniLM-L6-v2).
 It is an efficient choice that generates 384-dimensional embeddings.
 The model.encode() function takes a list of text chunks.

 **3.Semantic Retrieval:**
 Finds the most relevant text chunks from a list based on semantic similarity to a given query using cosine similarity, saving tokens and improving accuracy.

-**Chunks Re-ranking**
+**4. Chunks Re-ranking**

 <img width="2096" height="652" alt="image" src="https://github.com/user-attachments/assets/5e96be2b-e314-4449-8424-86367c19d1ad" />

 **4.Calling Datbricks LLAMA-4 Endpoint API to generate outputs:**